 There’s still a bit more of the summer season left, but it is not too early to start getting ready for Move-In Day.
-For students who are going away to school for the first time, I recommend focusing on four ways to feel prepared to move to college.
+Here are four things you can do now in order to feel prepared to move to college.

 1. Start planning what you will pack.